ggarza/tamagotchi_nn/README.md

 ## License

-This work is shared under an open license (TBD — likely MIT or Creative Commons).
-Please feel free to remix and adapt it for your own teaching or tinkering.
+This work is licensed under Creative Commons Attribution-ShareAlike 4.0 International.
+To view a copy of this license, visit [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/).

+## Author

+This seminar is designed and maintained by Guillermo Garza.

 ---